Higher-Form Subsystem Symmetry Breaking: Subdimensional Criticality and Fracton Phase Transitions: Summary of Techniques

 One can again follow the same kind of protocol as in the previous subsections to simplify this theory.
 After applying the same unitary circuit as in Eq.~\eqref{unitarycircuit2dgaugedTFIM} (extended in the obvious way to three dimensions), imposing $VG_vV^\dagger=1$, and switching to the dual lattice, the model one obtains is

 where $\tilde{p}$, $\tilde{c}$, and $\tilde{e}$ are plaquettes, cubes, and edges of the dual lattice, respectively.
 That is, we recover two-form lattice gauge theory, where the flux term $VF_{\tilde{e}}V^\dagger$ now plays the role of the Gauss's law term of ${^3}\widetilde{H}_{\mathbb{Z}_2}^{(2)}$.
-When $J=0$ and the Gauss's law term is energetically imposed, the model is also known as the (3+1)D toric code.
+When $J=0$ and the Gauss's law term is energetically imposed, the model is also known as the (3+1)D toric code.\footnote{We thank the authors of Ref.~\cite{reiss2019quantum} for sharing their work which investigates natural phase transitions out of the (3+1)D toric code phase.}

 This theory has an emergent two-form symmetry group $\widehat{\mathbb{Z}}_2^{(2)}$.
 The symmetry operators are implemented by string operators associated to closed paths $\gamma$ through the \emph{original} lattice